Anyone who has an engine light come on will no doubt like to know what the problem is.

 - Once the words TEST appear let go of the odometer button and press it again to cycle through the onboard test.

-- Push the button to dtc which will give an error codes.
+- Push the button to dtc, which will give the error code.